 Supplies for plumbing and sanitary facilities

 Donations can be made of a wide variety of items, including but not limited to pipes, faucets, vanity sets, and many more.
-The most important requirement is that they have not been used for more than five years and are still fully operational.
-Objects must have a high level of aesthetic quality, meaning they must be free of rust, chipping, and discoloration.
+The essential requirement is that they have not been used for more than five years and are still fully operational.
+Objects must have a high aesthetic quality, meaning they must be free of rust, chipping, and discoloration.

 Lumber and other building materials and supplies